whatmakeart/whatmakeart.github.io/content/courses/experiments-in-electronic-arts/2025-spring/01-basic-electronics-introduction/01-00-basic-electronics-introduction.md

 - Wire up an LED to an Arduino with a breadboard and a resistor
 - Upload a sketch to the Arduino to blink an LED
 - Modify a sketch to change the blink rate of the LED
+- Hook up a servo motor with external power and a capacitor
+- Control the motion of a servo motor

 ## Keywords / Terms